damijank/podravka.io-sdk-js/docs/TaxonomyApi.md

 <a name="getContentTaxon"></a>
 # **getContentTaxon**
-> ContentTaxonRead getContentTaxon(id, entityName, entityId, bagName, opts)
+> ContentTaxonRead getContentTaxon(id, entity, bag, opts)

 Retrieves a ContentTaxon resource.